alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

             .. tab:: Android

-                - Have ADB installed and added in PATH (check `this article <https://www.xda-developers.com/install-adb-windows-macos-linux/>`_ for more information on how to install it).
+                - Have ADB installed and added in PATH Environment Variables (check `this article <https://developer.android.com/studio/command-line/adb>`_ for more information on ADB)
+                - Click on the refresh button in the Port Forwarding section in the Editor
                 - Forward the port using the following command:

                     ``adb [-s UDID] forward tcp:local_port tcp:device_port``